EamonnOB/Code-Snippets/README.md

 Code-Snippets
 =============

-This is a collection of small bits of code I have written.
+This is a collection of code I have written.
 Included in this are the bits of code I've contributed to projects in college.